mcneel/developer.rhino3d.com/content/en/guides/scripting/projects-create/index.md

   **Example:**

   In this example, the definition contains 3 *Script* components, nicknamed *First*, *Second*, and *Third*.
 Each script components becomes a component in published Grasshopper plugin matching the nickname, inputs, and outputs.
-See [Edit Components](#edit-components) on how to edit components, add icons, and set their exposure.
+See [Project Components](#project-components) on how to edit components, add icons, and set their exposure.

   ![](project-comps-added-scripts.png)